lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/lustre.md

 lfs getstripe -d mydirectory
 ```

-The `-d`-parameter will also display striping for all files in the directory
+The `-d`-parameter will also display striping for all files in the directory.